SustainableCommunityDevelopmentHub/portal/README.md

           npm run init-es
           npm start

+If ES is already intialized, you can just run `npm start`, which will also launch ES.

 4. The application should now be running on port 8000.
 You can now edit code in the project file *on your host machine* with your editor of choice.